1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 A few things to note:
 * The value of `date` indicates that the record was last updated on Nov 1, 2017.
 * The value of `result` is `"Mastered"`; we're declaring that Amy mastered the referenced competency.
-* Both the `Competency`'s `id` and the `TranscriptEntityLink`'s `entityId` have the same value, `"urn:uuid:D2986DEB-AF8D-42B9-9E29-E64784B9E12C"`.
+* Both the `TranscriptEntityLink`'s `entityId` and the `Competency`'s `id` have the same value, `"urn:uuid:D2986DEB-AF8D-42B9-9E29-E64784B9E12C"`.
 This is how a record references a transcript entity.

+> Technical aside: `result` has an open vocabulary; there are no restrictions on what values you can set to result, as long as it is a string.

 What about the `Record`'s `id`?
 Just like the `id` belonging to the entire transcript, it's required, though you may never use it.
-For transcripts you generate, you may generate random values.

-(Technical aside: `result` has an open vocabulary; there are no restrictions on what values you can set to result, as long as it is a string.)

 So here's what we have so far: